Are honors classes extra classes that I take in addition to my regular course load?

 The programs are related, but they're not the same.
 The Schreyer Honors College is the parent organization of the campus program.
 The honors coordinator is the Schreyer Honors College administrator at Beaver and serves as the honors adviser to Schreyer Scholars on campus.
 The honors coordinator also approves Beaver campus courses and programs related to the Schreyer Honors College.
 However, the two are separate programs.

-If you're interested in becoming a Schreyer Scholar, please consult Dr. Olson regarding all aspects of the admission procedure for the Schreyer Honors College.
+If you're interested in becoming a Schreyer Scholar, please consult Dr. Kristen Olson regarding all aspects of the admission procedure for the Schreyer Honors College.

 May I join the honors program at any time?
 If I'm accepted into the program, may I leave if I choose?